Is your clown loach often swimming to the top part of your tank? Then don’t worry because you are exactly in the right place!

 Furthermore, nitrites can cause changes in the hemoglobin of the fish, which in turn causes your fish to gasp for more oxygen.

 Solution: Do a water test to get the right idea of water parameters.
-If you don’t have a water test kit, you can check out my recommended aquarium water test kit here (on Amazon).

 Consider doing about 50% water change and solve any problems with your filter.